Akhildotexe/P-converter/README.md

 # 🅿️ converter
- scans a  str input and replaces a "P" or "p" instance with 🅿️
+ replaces a str input with occurrences of "P" or "p" instance with 🅿️
 # inspired by: Kunal